SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 ## Example Code and Additional Material

 This section describes where to find the example code for the specific units.
-If exists, it also links additional material and important commands for each unit.
+It also links additional material and important commands for each unit, where applicable.

 ### Week 1 Introducing Intelligent ERP